 Example: Jack takes a leave of absence on the 18th day of the semester.
+But his last date of recorded academic related activity (also known as his withdrawal date) is the 15th day of the semester.
 The semester has 100 days.
-18 days completed divided by 100 days in the semester = 18%.
-Since the percentage of days completed is less than 60 percent, per federal regulations the student is allowed to retain 18% of the federal aid that has disbursed, and RIT must return 72% of the federal aid that has disbursed.
+15 days completed divided by 100 days in the semester = 15%.
+Since the percentage of days completed is less than 60 percent, per federal regulations the student is allowed to retain 15% of the federal aid that has disbursed, and RIT must return 85% of the federal aid that has disbursed.
 This may cause Jack to owe a balance to RIT.

 Funds are returned to the federal government in the following sequence: